Programming: Logic, Design and Implementation (CIS120/17) Flex Start

 All assignments must be turned in using priscilla.grocer@bristolcc.edu.

-Note: You do not need to put your web page(s) on line the first week.
+Note: You do not need to put your web page(s) online this week.
 We will do that in the future.
+Check back!

 Priscilla.Grocer@bristolcc.edu